 And let’s be honest.
 Using a smorgasbord of techniques typically means that each individual technique is less likely to hit its target.

-I’m not really doing anything special or excelling at any particular strategy.
+We’re not really doing anything special or excelling at any particular strategy.

-In some cases, I can even dominate.
+In some cases, we can even dominate.

 That’s because most of the competition has a maximalist mindset, trying to have their hand in everything rather than focusing on—and succeeding—in one area.